 Welcome to the Anjali House Blog!

 Here you will read regular updates from inside Anjali.
 Hear from our students, participants in our Young Adult Program, volunteers, staff, and more!
-Stay up to date with all the latest happenings by following us on Facebook @AnjaliHouse and on Twitter and Instagram @Anjali_House.
-Sign up for our quarterly Newsletter for an in-depth look at our activities, fundraising goals, and for more ways to get involved.
+Stay up to date with all the latest happenings by following us on Facebook or sign up for our monthly Newsletter for an in-depth look at our activities, fundraising goals, and for more ways to get involved.